litegraphdb/readme.io/docs/Users/overview-1.md

 ---
 ## Structure

-Tenant objects have the following structure:
+User objects have the following structure:

 ```json
 {